Project

 STORYBOARD (CLOSE UP): User the Dada Anti-Museum app to purchase tickets to a special, popular exhibit and get a reminder widget.

-DIGITAL WIREFRAMES: I was amazed by how quickly my design changed.
+I was amazed by how quickly my design changed.
 Though digital wireframes use lines instead of actual text, I couldn't work without the actual language.
 I became instantly confused by the lines.
 This is something that happened in each phase of my design process: I would add more detailed elements than needed to aid my vision of the design.

 Home screen